 The first of these reports was due this week, on April 1.
 In its progress report, Sprint lists the progress by region, by market and by individual station.
 The report includes the status of inventories submitted, inventories verified, quote packages submitted to Sprint, quote packages approved, frequency relocation agreements executed, purchase orders submitted, equipment delivered, equipment installed, DMA relocation, and contracts closed.

 The report states all inventories have been verified and 93 percent of the quote packages have been submitted to Sprint.
 Sprint has approved 87 percent of the quote packages and 69 percent of the purchase orders have been submitted.
 However, only 21 percent of the stations have received all of their equipment and only 13 percent of the stations have installed it.

 The same categories are tracked down to the station level.
 Appendix A of the report lists stations by call letters.
 If you are wondering how other stations in your market are progressing with the 2 GHz relocation, the report should give you the answer.
-One caution—while a link to the report appears on Sprint’s www.2ghzrelocation.com Web site, attempts to retrieve it Thursday and Friday returned a server message stating the link was down.
+A link to the report appears on Sprint’s www.2ghzrelocation.com Web site, attempts to retrieve it Thursday and Friday returned a server message stating the link was down.

 Future US's leading brands bring the most important, up-to-date information right to your inbox

 Thank you for signing up to TV Tech.
 You will receive a verification email shortly.

 There was a problem.
 Please refresh the page and try again.